 To help navigate this challenging time, we at the NC Clean Energy Technology Center (NCCETC) have put together a list of external and internal resources surrounding energy and sustainability –…Learn More

 Each month, we will feature a team at the NC Clean Energy Technology Center (NCCETC) to get to know them better!
 This month, we talked to the Policy Team.
 NCCETC’s…Learn More

-The quarterly series provides insights on state regulatory and legislative discussions and actions on electric vehicles and charging infrastructure.Visit Link
+A quarterly look at state legislative and regulatory discussions and actions on electric vehicles and charging infrastructure.Download

 Keep up with the Center’s work and with industry news, by receiving one or all of our newsletters.
 The Center newsletter provides an overview in all areas, while program area specific newsletters dive a little deeper into their respective areas.
 Sign up today to stay in the loop!